 I shouldn’t have to write this.
-I shouldn’t have to talk about how disgusted I am that the top trending topic for the last 24 hours has been #NationalKissingDay.
-I shouldn’t have to talk about how within the last 48 hours, 4 Black men were killed by the cops, but only one made the news cycle.
-I shouldn’t have to talk about how it was actually more than 4, but that I was only made aware of those four, and the sinking feeling in my heart that I’ll never know the names of the beautiful souls that we lost.
+I shouldn’t have to talk about how disgusted I was this summer when the top trending topic was #NationalKissingDay, even though within the same 48 hours four black men were killed by the police – but only one made the news cycle.
+I shouldn’t have to talk about how it was actually more than four, but I was only aware of those four, and the sinking feeling in my heart that I’ll never know their names.

 I shouldn’t have to talk about how I consider shaky Facebook videos more reliable evidence than any news source.
 I shouldn’t have to talk about how I knew every news channel was going to paint Anton Sterling and Philando Castile in the worst possible light to justify their deaths.
 I shouldn’t have had to go to sleep last night with the knowledge that I watched a man die.
 I shouldn’t have to live with the fact that in the same night, I saw footage of a white man fight off two officers for a prolonged period of time before being tazed by the police and restrained without lethal force, knowing full well that had it been a black man, he would have gotten two in the chest before he even got up off the ground.